-Using the Pentamorph Fader
+Using the Pentamorph Fader & Buttons

-• If you click somewhere within the pentagon shape or on the fader handle and drag up- or downwards, the fader handle will move along the pentagon sides and the sound will morph accordingly.
+- If you click somewhere within the pentagon shape or on the fader handle and drag up- or downwards, the fader handle will move along the pentagon sides and the sound will morph accordingly. - There is a Gain button next to Mechanics in the lower right corner of the pentagon shape.
+If you activate this, the sound of the piano mechanics (i.e. pedal, key and release noise) will be boosted.